rodneyshupe/Cookbook/Recipes/Entrees/Veg/ChickpeaCurry.rst

 1. Heat oil in Dutch oven over medium-high heat until shimmering.
 Add bell peppers, 1 1/2 teaspoons salt, and 1/2 teaspoon pepper and cook until bell peppers are beginning to brown, 5 to 7 minutes.
-Add jalapeño, garlic, ginger, and curry powder and cook until fragrant, about 30 seconds.
+Add jalapeno, garlic, ginger, and curry powder and cook until fragrant, about 30 seconds.
 2. Add chickpeas, tomatoes and their juice, and coconut milk and bring to boil.
 Cover, reduce heat to medium-low, and simmer until bell peppers